Use a screen reader to add, read, and delete comments in Word

 Applies ToWord for Microsoft 365 Word for Microsoft 365 for Mac Word for the web Word 2024 Word 2024 for Mac Word 2021 Word 2021 for Mac Word 2019 Word 2016 Word for Android phones Word Mobile

-This article is for people with visual or cognitive impairments who use a screen reader program such as Microsoft's Narrator, JAWS, or NVDA with the Microsoft 365 products.
-This article is part of the Microsoft 365 screen reader support content set where you can find more accessibility information on our apps.
-For general help, visit Microsoft Support home or Fixes or workarounds for recent office issues.
+This article is for people who use a screen reader program such as Windows Narrator, JAWS, or NVDA with Windows tools or features and Microsoft 365 products.
+This article is part of the Accessibility help & learning content set where you can find more accessibility information on our apps.
+For general help, visit Microsoft Support.

 Decorative icon.
 Need instructions on how to add comments to a Word document, but not using a screen reader?
 Refer to Insert or delete a comment.